semoglou/cake/README.md

   <a href="https://pepy.tech/project/cake-ensemble"><img src="https://pepy.tech/badge/cake-ensemble" alt="Downloads"></a>
 </p>

+📄 **Published in _Machine Learning with Applications_**

 **CAKE** is an open-source Python package for ensemble-based confidence estimation of clustering assignments, enabling the detection of stable core members and ambiguous boundary points in unlabeled data.

-Accepted for publication in *Machine Learning with Applications*.

 #### Motivation